OhioLawrence CountyCourt Process

 1. Arraignment (First Appearance)

-• When it Happens: The arraignment is usually your first court appearance, occurring within a few days or weeks of your arrest.
-The exact timing will depend on the court's schedule.
+• When it happens: The arraignment is your first court appearance, and it must occur within 5 days of your arrest.

 2. Pre-Trial Hearings